deepset-ai/haystack/docs/decisions/pydantic-dataclasses.md

 ## Context and Problem Statement

 Originally we implemented Haystack's primitive based on Python's vanilla `dataclasses`.
+However, shortly after we realized this causes issues with FastAPI, which uses Pydantic's implementation.
+We need to decide which version (vanilla Python's or Pydantic's) to use in our codebase.

 ## Decision Drivers